meyskens/linux-itf/src/docker/compose/index.md

 sudo mv docker-compose-linux-x86_64 /usr/local/lib/docker/cli-plugins/docker-compose
 ```

-Now do `docker-compose` and you should get an explanation.
+Now do `docker compose` and you should get an explanation.
 :::

 ## docker-compose.yml